awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-debugging-python.md

  }
 ```

 For Microsoft Visual Studio Code, the property `localRoot` under the `pathMappings` key is important\.
-There are two aspects that help explain why this is set up this way:
+There are two reasons that help explain this setup:
 + **localRoot**: This path is to be mounted in the Docker container, and needs to have both the application and dependencies at the root level\.
 + **workspaceFolder**: This path is the absolute path where the Microsoft Visual Studio Code instance was opened\.